router5/router5.github.io/_guides/navigation.md

     { name: 'contact', path: '/contact' }
 ]);

-myRouter.start();
+myRouter.start('/home');
 ```

+> When using `.start()`, you should supply a starting path or state except if you use the browser plugin (the current URL will automatically be used).

-Invoking the `.start([startPathOrState ,] done)` function will:
+Invoking the `.start(startPathOrState[, done])` function will:

-- Attempt to navigate to `startPathOrState` if provided
+- Attempt to navigate to `startPathOrState`
 - Attempt to match the current URL if no `startPathOrState` was provided, or navigation failed
-- Attempt to navigate to the default route if it could not match the current URL or if `startPathOrState` was not provided / failed
+- Attempt to navigate to the default route if it could not match the provided start path or if `startPathOrState` was not provided / failed

 And will:

-- Start listening to _popstate_ events (triggered by back and forward buttons, and a manual change in the URL bar)
 - Enable navigation

-Providing a `startPathOrState` is designed to be used for universal JavaScript applications: see [universal applications](/docs/universal-applications.html).
+Providing a starting state is designed to be used for universal JavaScript applications: see [universal applications](/docs/universal-applications.html).

 ## Defining a default route